krorvik/viperpit/articles/inputs.md

 # Setup

-We are using the teensy as a USB joystick, so we have to program each device with a separate ID.
+We are using the teensy as a USB HID device, so we have to program each device with a separate PRODUCT_ID (or VENDOR_ID, but prefer PRODUCT_ID).
 I have included a modified usb_desc.h file here, that needs to be placed in the original location on your hard drive.
 Modify this file as noted for each teensy device before compiling the sketch.
+There are commented sections for each teensy I've used:

+* L_aft (3.5)
+* L_fwd (3.5)
+* Centr (3.5)
+* Thrtl (3.2)
+* R_fwd (3.2)
+* R_aft (3.2)

+You may only program one teensy at a time without additional tools, and I suggest keeping only one connected at a time while programming and setting up.

 # The sketch

 The basic sketch is the same for all devices.
+There is a a section at the top that must be modified for each device.
+Start by compiling and uploading the file unchanged.

+Then connect it as you expect it to the switches, and use a joystick testing tool to note which buttons need to have special handling (SPDTs, rotary switches).
+You do not need to map anything about regular SPSTs or momentary push buttons.

+Then modify the code, and reprogram the teensy.
+The changed witches should now act according to comments in the code.